 This course provides students with a survey of European music styles concentrating on Baroque, Classical, Romantic, and Modern music.
-The purpose of the course is to develop an understanding of various styles, to develop an understanding of the elements of music; it's history, and aesthetics.
-Cross-listed as HIST-113.
-Prerequisite: None. --AA/AS General Education: AA/AS C --Transfers to both UC/CSU --IGETC Area(s): 3A, --CSU Area(s): C1
+The purpose of the course is to develop an understanding of various styles and musical elements, as well as the history and aesthetics of music.
+Prerequisite: None.

+- --AA/AS General Education: AA/AS C

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 3A